Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 Changelog

+???:
+- Added LF to CR-LF conversion for *.xml.append, *.xml, and *.txt
+- Added a Validate warning for text files with LF line endings

 1.0:
 - Changed mod list to a table with checkboxes
 - Instead of extracting to temp, mod data is transferred directly into dats
 - Added a GUI progress bar during patching
 - Added a Validate warning for paths with non-ASCII chars
+- Added support for windows-1252 ANSI and UTF-16 text in mods

 Changes shared with Grognaks Mod Manager 1.8:
-- Added support for windows-1252 ANSI and UTF-16 text in mods
 - Added periodic updates to the catalog of mod metadata
 - Added ini setting: update_catalog
 - Added a log warning during patching if a mod gets clobbered